personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 authors: ["Personae"]
 type: posts
 draft: false
-slug: "efficient-ecdsa"
+slug: "efficient-ecdsa-1"
 category: "5 mins read"
 tags: ["cryptography"]
 description: "Reviewing a construction to reduce constraints for private ECDSA signature verification"
 math: true
 ---

 This is the first post of a 2 part series on our research improving private ECDSA signature verification, stemming from this [ETHResearch post](https://ethresear.ch/t/efficient-ecdsa-signature-verification-using-circom/13629) and implemented in this [repository](https://github.com/personaelabs/efficient-zk-ecdsa).
 In this post, we motivate our research and introduce our key insights.
-In the follow-up, we will discuss on-chain extensions, provide a full security proof, and introduce halo2-kzg and halo2-ipa implementations.
+In the follow-up, we will discuss on-chain extensions, provide a full security proof, and introduce implementations in newer proving systems like PLONK.

 {{< toc >}}